PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/communication-templates/reviewers/bidding-2nd-issue.md

 conflicts, please do so.

 Please follow the instructions attached below to indicate preferences on which artifacts you would like to review.
+The deadline for preferences is **Monday, Dec 15, 2025**, after this we will be assigning reviews.

 IMPORTANTLY: Please set a negative preference of -5 for any submission you cannot review due to missing resources.
 Note that we provide VMs with GPUs